emeeks/d3-carto-map/README.md

 Raster

 map.**addCartoLayer**.tile(d3.carto.layer)
 Add a new raster layer to the map.
-Currently only supports MapBox ("mapbox" as tileType) rasters.
+Currently only supports MapBox ("mapbox" as tileType) and Stamen ("stamen" as tileType) rasters.
 Adds a corresponding layer checkbox to the layer control to show/hide that layer.

 Point